Introduction

 Avoid Using Vinegar on Natural Stone Tiles

-One important reminder we always give our clients: vinegar should never be used on natural stone.
+One important reminder we always give to our clients is that vinegar should never be used on natural stone.
 This includes:

 - Marble